Kaif955/Kaif955/README.md

 ---

 ## 🚀 Projects

 ### **Manual Testing for Adidas Demo Website**
 - Conducted detailed **Exploratory Testing** on the **Adidas Demo Website**, covering multiple features like user registration, product search, and checkout process.
 - Designed a comprehensive **Test Plan**, including **Test Scenarios** and **Test Cases** based on hands-on feature exploration.
 - **Key Achievements:** Identified critical usability and navigation bugs, improving the overall user experience of the demo website.

-### **Exploratory Testing for Flipkart**
-- Created a detailed test plan and executed multiple test cases to ensure a seamless shopping experience on the **Flipkart** platform.
-- **Key Achievements:** Discovered issues in the checkout flow, which were reported and resolved to improve customer satisfaction.

 ---

 ## 🔮 Future Goals

 As I have now completed my journey in **Manual Testing**, I am excited to dive into **Automation Testing** with tools like **Selenium** and **Cypress**.
 My goal is to build robust automated frameworks for web and mobile applications in the near future.

 ---

 ## 🤝 Let's Connect